Octane/jsCore/README.md

 <sup name="HTMLElement.prototype.classList">8</sup> – `element.classList` doesn't update automatically when you change `element.className`

-<sup name="HTMLElement.prototype.dataset">9</sup> – `element.dataset` doesn't add attribute when you add a new property
+<sup name="HTMLElement.prototype.dataset">9</sup> – `element.dataset` doesn't add an attribute when you add a new property

 <sup name="HTMLScriptElement.prototype.onload">10</sup> – don't use `script.onload()` and `script.onerror()` with `script.onreadystatechange()`